-Hello...I'm Liz and I'm a freelance arts writer, copywriter and editor.
-I write about music, film, television and books for a number of publications including NME, The Evening Standard, The Guardian, Empire Magazine, The Independent, The i, The Quietus, Time Out, Crack, DIY, Gigwise, Drowned in Sound and more.
+Hello...I'm Liz and I'm a freelance arts writer, copywriter and editor based in Manchester.
+I write about music, film, television and books for a number of publications including EMPIRE, NME, The Evening Standard, The Guardian, GQ, The Independent, The i, The Quietus, Record Collector, Uncut, Time Out, Crack, DIY, Gigwise, Drowned in Sound and others.

 In addition to arts writing, I also write about gender, social policy and education for The Guardian, EdCentral, TES and The Education Support Partnership.

 I have a first class BA (Hons) degree in English Language, Literature and Linguistics from The University of Manchester together with an MA in language, gender and cultural studies.
 I hold a PGCE and an NCTJ Diploma with Gold Standard in Multimedia Journalism.

 Contact me if you would like a writer, copywriter or sub-editor using the link on my contacts page.